National Bycatch Reduction Strategy

 The MSA requires that bycatch and bycatch mortality be minimized to the extent practicable.
 While fish released alive under a recreational catch and release fishery management program are exempt from the MSA’s definition of, and requirements for, bycatch, the MSA does require that, to the extent practicable, the mortality of released fish be minimized to ensure the extended survival of such fish.

 For species protected under the ESA and MMPA, bycatch is a type of “take.”
 The ESA and MMPA have different definitions of take; however, in general, take includes any of the following actions: capturing, collecting, harming, harassing, hunting, killing, pursuing, shooting, trapping, or wounding any species protected by the MMPA or the ESA, or attempting to engage in any such conduct.
 While “take” is generally prohibited for species protected under the MMPA and ESA, there are some exceptions under both laws.
-For example, the MMPA includes a program to authorize and control the taking of marine mammals incidental to commercial fishing operations.
+For example, the MMPA includes a program to authorize and manage the taking of marine mammals incidental to commercial fishing operations.

 Statutory Bycatch Provisions